lxg1992/ReactScheduler/README.md

 # React Interview Scheduler

-**React JS based web-application which highlights the importance of hooks (useState, useEffect etc.) use of function based components, and test driven development**
+**React JS based web-application which highlights the importance of hooks (useState, useEffect etc.) use of function based components, and Test Driven Development**

 ## Setup